-From Botox and dermal fillers to eMatrix, there are numerous anti-aging options available to help us look and feel younger.
+From Botox to eMatrix, there are numerous anti-aging options available to help your clients look and feel younger.

-Microneedling is one of the latest medical aesthetic trends in the quest for smoother and rejuvenated skin.
+Microneedling is just one of the latest medical aesthetic treatments clients are seeking in the quest for smoother and rejuvenated skin.

-This cosmetic treatment can be used alone or with serums that are infused deeply into the skin.
+This dermaroller procedure can be used alone or with serums that are infused deeply into the skin.
 Popular serums include:

 - Hyaluronic acid to add moisture and reduce wrinkles

 - Skin lighteners to reduce hyperpigmentation

 - And various acne-fighting ingredients that destroy bacteria

 The result of a microneedling treatment is smoother, more even-looking skin.
 By promoting collagen growth, microneedling can make the skin look more refreshed.

 Microneedling is in high demand because the results are noticeable, and the downtime is minimal.
 Other microneedling benefits include: